 GRIN tech’s note: we recommend to read ours THE SUBTLE ART OF NOT GIVING F*CK BY MARK MANSON summary to experience a funny contradiction with this Be obsessed or be average summary.

-If you want to rise above the average, make your own plan for life as the author recommends.
+If you want to rise above the average, make your plan for life as the author recommends.
 Write down all your aspirations, including those long abandoned and get to work.

 Idea № 2.
 Don’t fear the failure and listen to no one

 His mother was a great example.
 Grant Cardone was about to expand his business and planned to take a partner in, but his mother insisted he shouldn’t do this for her husband lost everything because of partners.
-His mother also tried to discourage him from moving to California for she was convinced only crazy people live there because the life in the state was very expensive.
-She never lived in California, she had zero business experience and never had a single partner but she was persistent in teaching him how to do things.
+His mother also tried to discourage him from moving to California for she was convinced only crazy people live there because the life in the state was costly.
+She never lived in California, she had zero business experience and never had a single partner, but she was persistent in teaching him how to do things.
 You will meet people like that a lot.
-They don’t necessarily mean bad to you, but let it not stop you and discourage you from your dream.
+They don’t necessarily mean bad to you but let it not stop you and discourage you from your dream.
 Keep moving.

 Obsessed people are not afraid of failure.
 Every failure is a push forward and a signal to proceed.